KhanhGarage/UoA-DS-Course/docs/faq.md

 A0.
 The class and exercise will be in English.
 All exercises and examinations are in English.
 Please write your answer in English.
-Since this is Mathematics, you can write down the equation and final answer.
+Since this is a Mathematics course, you can write down the equation and final answer.

+???+ note
+    If you are not confident about your English, please write down the final answer only.

 ## Examination